Unleashing the Power of Dynamic Components in Angular

 Another classic error is crafting components without keeping this crucial principle in mind: Separation of concerns.
 Many developers fall into the trap of making their components too smart, integrating unnecessary logic that should instead reside in a service.
 This can lead to convoluted code, making it difficult to maintain or test.
 Keep your components lean and mean, and they will thank you—plus, your code will be much easier for others to read!

 Creating reusable components in Angular is essential for maintaining a clean and efficient codebase.
 By encapsulating functionality and presentation in individual components, you can avoid redundancy and improve the overall maintainability of your project.
-To start, ensure that you utilize Angular's built-in features such as @Input()
+To start, ensure that you utilize Angular's built-in features such as @Input() and @Output() decorators.
+These properties allow parent and child components to communicate effectively, making it easier to share data and events between them.

 Here are some tips and tricks to maximize the reusability of your components: